GURUFOCUS.COM » STOCK LIST » Financial Services » Insurance » Coface SA (XPAR:COFA) » Definitions » E10

 1, place Costes et Bellonte, CS 20003, Bois-Colombes, FRA, 92270

 Coface SA is a property and casualty insurance company.
 The vast majority of its revenue is generated by its group reinsurance business.
 Most of the company's sales are generated in Europe.
 The company offers credit insurance products to protect companies against potentially uncollected payments from their customers.
-Coface's strategy focuses on risk management.
-The company considers merger and acquisition investment as a component of its operational growth strategy.
+Coface's plan focuses on risk management.
+The company considers merger and acquisition investment as a component of its operational growth Plan..

-Coface (XPAR:COFA) Headlines
+Coface Headlines

 No Headlines